-- Opt-In/Opt-Out Messages: Opt-in messages give consumers an easy way to indicate that they agree to receive messages.
-Opt-out messages give consumers an easy way to decline further communication.
+- Opt-In/Opt-Out Messages: Opt-in messages give consumers an easy way to indicate that they agree to receive messages from a brand.
+Opt-out messages give consumers an easy way to decline further communication from the brand.
 Once a consumer joins your SMS program, explain how they can opt out.
-Subscribers must be able to easily opt in and opt out whenever they choose.
+Consumers must be able to easily opt in and opt out whenever they choose.

 - Terms and Conditions: Terms and conditions outline the relationship between the consumer and the business, including duties, rights, roles, and responsibilities.

 The Latest SMS Compliance Legal Considerations

 Marketers must not only be aware of the authorities when it comes to mobile compliance, but also recognize the mobile regulations and laws these authorities put in place.

 The Telephone Consumer Protection Act (TCPA) of 1991 established required national requirements for telemarketers and the use of automated telephone dialing equipment.
 Since then, it has been updated to include regulations for text message marketing as well.